-The funding strategy of the Group is controlled by the Group Treasury, with the exception of BIBD At' Tamwil which it is fully decentralized at entity level.
-Board is ultimately responsible for the liquidity and funding risk and in order to properly set up the risk tolerance and respective oversight.
-The Asset-Liability Management Committee ("ALCO") is held every month based on the governance derived by the board.
+The funding strategy of the Group is controlled by the Group Treasury.
+Board is ultimately responsible for the liquidity and funding risk and to properly set up the risk tolerance and respective oversight.
+The Asset-Liability Management Committee ("ALCO") is held every month based on the governance derived by the Board.

-Measurement and monitoring tools available for the liquidity and funding risk are in the form of liquidity metrics or KRI (but not limited to) such as maturity mismatch gap and funding concentration which are monitored on a daily basis and reported to the management on a monthly basis and to AFRC on a quarterly basis.
+Measurement and monitoring tools available for the liquidity and funding risk are in the form of (but not limited to) liquidity metrics or KRI such as maturity mismatch gap and funding concentration which are monitored daily and reported to the management on a monthly basis and to AFRC on a quarterly basis.

-The liquidity risk management process, is performed and monitored by the Asset-Liability management unit which is within the Treasury & Global Markets Division ("TGM") which roles and responsibility includes (not limited to):
+The liquidity risk management process, is performed and monitored by the Asset-Liability management unit within the Treasury & Global Markets Division ("TGM") and oversight by the Middle office unit under the risk management division which roles and responsibility includes (not limited to):

 - Manages the Group's day-to-day liquidity position. - Monitoring all future cash flows to ensure that actual and future requirements can be met.
-This includes replenishment of funds as they mature or additional funding requirements; - Monitoring the financial position and liquidity ratios against internal and regulatory requirements; - Managing within the portfolio, the concentration and profile of the financings and investing exposures maturities; and - Maintains a portfolio liquid asset (HQLA), Sukuks, money market placements with banks, to ensure that sufficient liquidity is maintained.
+This includes replenishment of funds as they mature or additional funding requirements; - Monitoring the financial position and liquidity ratios against internal and regulatory requirements; - Managing within the portfolio, the concentration and profile of the financings and investing exposures maturities; and - Maintains a portfolio liquid asset, Sukuks, money market placements with banks, to ensure that sufficient liquidity is maintained.

 To manage this risk, the Group seeks to ensure that it will always have sufficient liquidity to meet its obligation when due, under both normal and stressed conditions.
 The Group also seeks to ensure that it has an adequate level of stable funding from diversified sources as well as ample funding tenor, including the assessment of expected cashflow and maintain High-Quality Liquid Asset ("HQLA") as a liquidity buffer.
-In addition, the Group maintain the required statutory reserves with BDCB.
+In addition, the Group maintains the required statutory reserves with BDCB.

 The Contingency Funding Plan ("CFP") which is under the purview of ALCO is an important element of the bank's liquidity management, which can be activated in the event of a sudden run-off (or liquidity crisis) within the Group that may cause a disruption in the Group's funding or escalated liquidity requirements.
-CFP triggers are monitored monthly in ALCO and the pre-defined actions (bank specific or market wide condition) are reviewed by senior management and board at least once a year or more if required.
+CFP triggers are monitored monthly in ALCO and the pre-defined actions (bank specific or market wide condition) are reviewed by senior management and Board at least once a year or more if required.

 Stress testing is a forward-looking risk management tool, which includes key assumptions or inputs into the Group activity related to risks identification, monitoring and assessment on top of the Business as Usual ("BAU") assumptions.
 The result of the stress test will determine if the Group has the right liquidity adequacy and to be recalibrated if required, with respect to its risk appetite, liquidity, funding risk assessment, contingency funding plan and recovery plan to support future decisions.
 Stress test scenarios are built up based on historical data related to funding sources and the market liquidity assessments in the event of an unforeseen interruption of cashflow.
-The quantitative disclosure regarding the liquidity risk can be referred to the audit financial statement, maturity analysis, page FS106-FS107.
+The quantitative disclosure regarding the liquidity risk can be referred to the audit financial statement, maturity analysis, page FS106-FS109.